Ziflame/Robot_LIDAR_Simulation/README.md

 ## Usage
 1. Run the program to randomly place the robot in a the map
+2. Change the how the robot moves :
-2. Press key "1" or scan an ArUco tag with ID 0 to activate the manual mod Press key "2" or scan an ArUco tag with ID 1 to activate the wall-following mod
+- Press key "1" or scan an ArUco tag with ID 0 to activate the manual mod
+- Press key "2" or scan an ArUco tag with ID 1 to activate the wall-following mod
-3. Once exploration is complete, press "escape" to close the simulation.
+4. Once exploration is complete, press "escape" to close the simulation.

 ## Customization
 You can chose whatever map you want.